linux-devil/UnscentedKalmanFilters/README.md

 4. Run it: ./ExtendedKF

 # Contents of the repo

-src a directory with the project code:
+- SRC a directory with the project code:
 1. main.cpp - reads in data, calls a function to run the Kalman filter, calls a function to calculate RMSE
 2. ukf.cpp - the UKF filter itself, defines the predict function, the update function for lidar, and the update function for radar
 3. tools.cpp - a function to calculate RMSE